 Members of audit committees face immense pressure and risks.
 Close to half of all listed entities will rotate their auditors in the next two years, and the process and recommendation on auditor selection will fall on audit committees.
-What will be crucial will be the manner in which they will make these choices, while exercising due process and fidelity, recognising the demands of managing the reliability of financial reporting and dealing with multiple assurance service providers.
+What will be crucial will be the manner in which they will make these quality, thereby, helping to manage risks of potential audit failure and enhance public confidence in the auditing profession.